nicholas-long/environment/zet/20230905015223/README.md

 ` zet/20230905015223/README.md `

-# script to get platform install command
+# get platform install command

-- concept of `script to get platform install command`
 - use apt or brew or whatever
-- determine if we need to use sudo if the user is not root
 - i think it would be cool to accept arguments, like say `get-install-platform list` and it would return "apt list" as the command to list packages
   - pass "install" to get the install command, i.e. `sudo apt install`

+## determine if user is root and if sudo is needed
+- determine if we need to use sudo if the user is not root
 ```bash
 # get user id
 id -u
 1000
 ```

 # Related